 A refreshing stop at the end of your hike is Rack and Cloth Mercantile (rackandcloth.com), a craft-cider taproom with a small, farm-fresh menu, in the community of Mosier.

-For more information about travel in the Columbia River Gorge, check out visitcolumbiarivergorge.com.
+For more information about the Mosier Plateau Trail and travel in the Columbia River Gorge, check out visitcolumbiarivergorge.com.